stevo95/stevo95/README.md

 ## What am I up to these days? 🔭:

-Working on getting better at python and Django framework.
 Always trying to improve my JS Front-end & Back-end frameworks skillset.
+Working as a Back-end developer at CloudTalk whie working on my solo projects in my free time.

 ## Where can you reach me? 📫:
 <a href="https://www.linkedin.com/in/stefansarmir/">